klot-io/pi-setup/Apps.md

 Here's a list of all the Apps with their current statuses:
 - green - ready to go with good docs
 - blue - ready to go with bad or no docs
-- yellow - I barely remember how it works
+- yellow - barely remember how it works
 - red - vaporware

 | name | status | description |